Thoracic bulging disc

-Bulging disc symptoms may be exacerbated by:
+Bulging disc symptoms may be increased during the following activities:

 - Slouching (poor posture)